Olivia Breen: 2014

 Breen switched from sprints to compete in the long jump for Wales at the Commonwealth Games finishing narrowly out of the medals in seventh place.

 The teenager then went on to compete at the IPC European Championships where she won individual bronze in the 100m behind teammate Sophie Hahn and Russia's Margarita Goncharova just a few months after recording a new personal best over the distance – 13.47.

 Breen then ran the second leg of the T35-38 relay team, which included Bethany Woodward, Sophie Hahn and Jenny McLoughlin.
 The team went on to win silver behind Russia in a new British record of 53.84.

 2017

 At the 2017 World Para Athletics Championships in London Breen secured a gold medal in the F38 Long Jump jumping a lifetime best of 4.81m.
 A few days later she came fourth in the T38 100m.

-2020 Paralympic Games in Tokyo
+2020 Summer Paralympics

-Breen is part of the GBteam to compete at the postponed 2020 Summer Paralympics in Tokyo.
+Breen was part of the Great Britain team at the delayed 2020 Summer Paralympics in Tokyo.
+She won a bronze medal in the long jump.

-2022 Commonwealth Games in Birmingham
+2022 Commonwealth Games and Wales Sports Personality of the Year

 Breen took the gold medal in the Women's T38 100m Final in the 2022 Commonwealth Games in Birmingham.
+Later in the year she was named BBC Cymru Wales Sports Personality of the Year for 2022.

+2023 World Championships

+Breen won a silver medal in the long jump at the World Para Athletics Championships in Paris as well as finishing sixth in the 100 metres.

+2024 Summer Paralympics

+In June, Breen was among the first 10 members of the Great Britain athletics team selected for the 2024 Summer Paralympics where she will compete in the long jump and the 100m.

+She failed to reach the 100m final, placing 4th in her heat.
+In the long jump she jumped 4.99 metres, which was level with Karen Palomeque, but due to her second longest jump being shorter, Karen received the bronze and Olivia finished in 4th place.